doug-moen/openscad2/rfc/Functional_Geometry.md

 * [IceSL](http://www.loria.fr/~slefebvr/icesl/) 2013
 * [Antimony](http://www.mattkeeter.com/projects/antimony/3/) 2014

+This paper is a good tutorial on how Functional Geometry works, and it also presents an original approach, which I'll call OpenFG, on how functional geometry can be integrated into a modelling language.

+I think my approach is more elegant, powerful, and easy to use, than any other FG system that I've looked at so far.
+It introduces a single shape constructor `make_shape`, and implements most of the OpenSCAD geometry primitives, 2D and 3D, in a few hundred lines of OpenSCAD2 code.

 ## Functional Representation (F-Rep)

 The mathematical equation for a sphere of radius `r` is `x^2 + y^2 + z^2 = r^2`.